ojasvsingh71/Web-Notes/react-1.md

 ---

->In summary, while there are two representations—virtual DOM and real DOM—React abstracts the complexity of direct manipulation of the real DOM by using a virtual DOM and efficiently updating only the parts that have changed.
+> 💡 In summary, while there are two representations—virtual DOM and real DOM—React abstracts the complexity of direct manipulation of the real DOM by using a virtual DOM and efficiently updating only the parts that have changed.
 This approach contributes to React's efficiency and performance in managing UI updates.

 ---

-## Some React Jargon
+##  🧩 Some React Jargon

-### 1] State
+### 🧠  1] State

 ![State](https://www.notion.so/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2Fdd624914-6876-4b58-9694-424f7aa5e22a%2F63f6646e-3248-4018-9e38-f6bf35fba488%2FUntitled.png?table=block&id=93a1c0a5-1541-4fac-80b3-a079bebc171e&cache=v2)

-### 2] Component
+### 🧱  2] Component

 A React component is like a LEGO brick.
 Imagine you're building a spaceship with LEGO pieces.
 Each piece (component) has its own shape and color, and you can put them together to create the entire spaceship (user interface).